bbfrederick/rapidtide/docs/index.rst

 NOT working properly - there is a time shift in the delay maps, and perhaps more subtle problems that I need to work through.**

+**UPDATE 8/5/2016*:  It seems that what I broke was the data simulation code.
+From what I can determine, rapidtide2 itself works fine.
+I've been doing some tweaks to the code, most notably fully implementing biphasic mode, which I think is going to be more important given what we now know about the arterial BOLD signal (spoiler - it's opposite in sign to "normal" venous BOLD).

 Introduction
 ============
 Why do I want to know about time lagged correlations?